Roundabout at SE 129th Ave. and SE King Rd. - City of Happy Valley

 Roundabout at SE 129th Ave. and King Rd.

-THE CITY OF HAPPY VALLEY AND ITS ENGINEERING TEAM HAVE BEEN WORKING ON PLANS TO IMPROVE TRAFFIC FLOW AT THE INTERSECTION OF SE 129th AVE.
+THE CITY OF HAPPY VALLEY AND ITS ENGINEERING TEAM HAVE WORKED DILIGENTLY TO IMPROVE TRAFFIC FLOW AT THE INTERSECTION OF SE 129th AVE.
 AND SE KING RD.
 BOTH SECTIONS OF ROADWAY ARE USED WITH HIGH FREQUENCY AND THIS PARTICULAR INTERSECTION SERVES AS A COMMON INTERCHANGE FOR TRAVELERS ACCESSING NEIGHBORHOODS, CHURCHES, SCHOOLS, AND POPULAR HAPPY VALLEY PARK.
 INTEGRAL TO PUBLIC SAFETY, THE AREA ALSO PROVIDES SOLE ACCESS TO A CLACKAMAS FIRE DISTRICT #1 FIRE STATION AND HAPPY VALLEY’S COMMUNITY POLICING CENTER.
 QUITE SIMPLY, THIS HEAVILY UTILIZED INTERSECTION IS A CRUCIAL HUB FOR BOTH RESIDENTS, FIRST RESPONDERS, AND VISITORS TO THE CITY.

-Why are improvements needed?
+Why were improvements needed?

-What will this project entail?
+What did this project entail?

-How is this project being funded?
+How was this project funded?

 QUESTION OR CONCERNS ABOUT THE PROJECT?